janisl/vavoom/utils/glbsp/README.txt

 -------

-Thanks to Lee Killough and André Majorel (former maintainer of BSP, and former Miss Venezuela, respectively), glBSP is under the GNU General Public License (GPL).
+Thanks to Lee Killough and André Majorel (former maintainer of BSP, and devil-may-care French flying ace, respectively), glBSP is under the GNU General Public License (GPL).
 See the file 'COPYING.txt' in the source package (or go to http://www.gnu.org) for the full text, but to summarise:

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by